Present perfect simple and continuous

 In today’s blog post I’ll be talking about the present perfect, how to use it and when we use it!

 The present perfect tense is unusual as it doesn’t just refer to the present but it refers to an action that either began or happened in the past.
 That’s right, the past!

 There are 3 general uses of the present perfect simple:

-1. Thinking about time before and up to now (a period of time).
+1. When we are thinking about time before and up to now (a period of time).

-2. Actions that started in the past and have a consequence in the present.
+2. Actions in the past that have a consequence in the present.